oyyd/encryptsocks/README.md

 3. Node implementation is less likely to fail the request in high concurrency situation.

 And the higher concurrency benchmarks may be meaningless as the bandwidth and network environment would become the actual bottleneck in the real world.

-You get see the benchmark details [here](benchmark/README.md) and even test your own shadowsocks implementation.

 **Do Please** point out my faults if I have missed something or get something wrong.